Institution of Fire Engineers: Qualifications

-The IFE’s qualifications are recognised by employers in the fire sector throughout the UK and internationally.
+The IFE's qualifications are recognised by employers in the fire sector throughout the UK and internationally.
 They are recognised and regulated by the Office of Qualifications and Examinations Regulation (Ofqual).

 Each year the IFE receives around 6,000 examination entries from candidates in more than 20 different countries.
 IFE examinations take place twice a year, in March and October.

 Assessments are available in specialist fire subject areas such as fire engineering science, fire safety, fire service operations and incident command, fire investigation and passive fire protection.
 The assessment materials are developed and quality assured by sector experts who bring extensive experience and up to date knowledge to the assessment process.

 The IFE also has qualifications that have been developed in partnership with the Association for Specialist Fire Protection (ASFP).
-These are specialist qualifications in Passive Fire Protection.
+These are specialist qualifications in passive fire protection.

-Fire Risk Registers
+Fire risk registers

 The IFE manages a Register of Fire Risk Assessors and Auditors and was the first UK organisation to establish a register of its kind.
 All successful applicants must demonstrate to a Professional Review Panel that they have suitable education, training, and experience in the principles of fire safety and fire risk assessment, and this involves submitting examples of their work for evaluation.

 In 2022, the IFE introduce the mandatory requirement for individuals on the register to be dual registered with the Engineering Council via the IFE.
 This change was a result of recommendations made in the Setting the Bar report.

 The IFE is also a member of the Fire Risk Assessment Competency Council which has published national competency criteria with which all applicants to schemes are expected to be familiar.

-IFE Branches
+Branches

 The IFE has 19 Branches in the United Kingdom and 22 International Branches which members can be a part of.
 IFE Branches are run by volunteers and provide members with access to a local network of fire professionals, CPD events and updates on local developments.

 Each IFE Branch is represented in the International General Assembly (IGA) which meets twice each year to proactively share learnings and to provide an important link between overseas members, the Board of Trustees and IFE Head Office staff.

-Board of Trustees
+Board of trustees

 Board trustees work in a voluntary capacity and are appointed for a term of three years.

 The Board retains responsibility for the approval of matters that affect the shape and risk profile of the Institution as well as such items as the annual budget and performance targets, the published accounts and investment policy.